Let's Kiss (Like Angels Do)

 "Let's Kiss (Like Angels Do)" is a song by Australian recording artist Wendy Matthews.
-It was released in April 1992 as the third and final single form Matthew's debut solo studio album, Émigré.
-The song peaked at number 14 on the ARIA Charts.
+It was released in April 1991 as the third and final single from Matthew's debut solo studio album, Émigré.
+The song peaked at number 14 on the Australian ARIA Singles Chart.
 At the ARIA Music Awards of 1992, it earned Matthews a nomination for Best Female Artist.